EU says coronavirus tracking apps should avoid storing data on servers

 “The Commission recommends that the data should be stored on the terminal device of the individual.
 In the case that the data is stored in a central server, the access, including the administrative access, should be logged,” the document said.

-EU data privacy rules adopted two years ago impose steep fines on companies that fail to comply.
+EU data privacy rules known as GDPR adopted two years ago impose steep fines on companies that fail to comply.

-$1 = 0.9187 euros Reporting by Foo Yun Chee Editing by Peter Graff
+Reporting by Foo Yun Chee; Editing by Peter Graff and Jan Harvey